 The Beth K. Stocker Art Gallery is a major center for visual art in Lorain County, showcasing art exhibitions by local, regional, and national artists.
 We also host annual LCCC student shows, the Lorain County Regional Scholastic Art Show and community and educational arts exhibitions.
 Our goal is to present a variety of outstanding art exhibitions and serve our students, the college community, and the greater community as a living, learning classroom.
 We invite you to enjoy the exhibits and to visit us often!
 Please check this website often or contact the Stocker Arts Center for any added gallery special events.
-The gallery has again been chosen by the readers of PuLse Magazine as the 2017 Best of Lorain County winner in the category of Best Gallery and is a finalist in the same category for 2018.
+The gallery has again been chosen as the 2018 Best Gallery in Lorain County by the readers of Pulse Magazine.

 All Exhibitions and Receptions are free and open to the public.